selimsevencan/cv/index.md

 - Helped team to improve their knowledge and solve their daily basis problems.
 - Made internal presentations and wrote front-end dev specifications to scale the app.
 - Worked closely with back-end and product team to build new and update existing features.
-- Improve reusable component library, started style-guide project to build visual language.
+- Improved reusable component library and started style-guide project top of that to build visual language.

-🌟 Adphorus has been acquired by Sojern at December 2016.
+🌟 Adphorus has been acquired by Sojern at November 2017.

 `May 2016 - Dec 2016`